vp817/RakNetProtocolDoc/README.md

 TODO: modify to make it better for the eye and remove a lot of useless stuff.
 And also organize things, such as enums/constants in 1 place, and also remove repeated things.

-This documentation assumes you want similar/same security method of libcat, that's why if the server you're targeting doesn't have libcat or whatever same as that, but they also have security enabled, the client will crash because they will only give you a cookie, no identity proof or anything of the likes. but you can pull request for supporting both cases.
+This documentation assumes you want similar/same security method of libcat, that's why if the server/client you're targeting doesn't have libcat or whatever same as that but they also have security enabled, the client will crash because they will only give you a cookie, no identity proof or anything of the likes. but you can pull request for supporting both cases or you can wait until this is rewritten.

 ## Data Types